Updated August 2024

 Local, professional snowboarder

-“For a quick and cozy on-mountain bite, my favourite has got to be the waffles at the Crystal Hut which are making a comeback this year.
+“For a quick and cozy on-mountain bite, my favourite has got to be the waffles at the Crystal Hut.

 On a pow day, you just can’t beat riding from Peak Chair down to Creekside with a crew of friends; the routes down are endless, which is a big part of the allure.”